spiral/docs/framework/bootloaders.md

 ```

 ## Configuring Application
-Another common use case of bootloaders is to configure framework prior to application launch.
+Another common use case of bootloaders is to configure the framework prior to application launch.
 For example, we can declare
 new route for our application or module:

 ```php